dsmossman/AZFP_acoustics_processing/alignment_and_plotting/README.md

 # Other Files

 Zooplankton_Abundance_Modeling.R is for statistical investigations into correlating zooplankton abundance and other oceanographic variables.
-Zooplankton_Abundance_Plots.R does boxplots of abundance (both concentration and biomass) by season and shelf strata. choose_directory.R is a helper function for picking the folder with your data in it.
+Zooplankton_Abundance_Plots.R does boxplots of abundance (both concentration and biomass) by season and shelf strata.
+Zooplankton_Tows_Figures.R is for comparing the acoustic estimates to EcoMon and deployment/recovery zooplankton tows. choose_directory.R is a helper function for picking the folder with your data in it.